 Florida Statute 163.04 forbids any binding agreement (between HOAs or otherwise) to prohibit a property owner from installing solar.
 An HOA may restrict where you place your solar panels, but not if the system’s performance suffers as a result.
 House Bill 697 expanded upon this legislation to allow condominium boards to install solar on their properties to benefit unit owners without their prior approval.
 It also allows the unit owners to install solar within their own condos.

 Florida Statute 704.07 allows for the negotiation of solar easements to guarantee that a property owner’s solar panels get enough exposure to the sun.

 Having trouble with your HOA?
-Post to the listserv and get advice from fellow solar owners in the state.
+The Solar United Neighbors of Florida Listserv is filled with fellow solar homeowners and solar supporters ready to help!
+Post to the listserv and get advice from our solar community in Florida.